dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ## Verify the upgrade

 As with any upgrade, ensure that the app runs as expected and that all tests pass.
-Build the solution and look for suggestions, warnings, or errors in the output window.
-If you encounter any issues, see the [Troubleshooting](#troubleshooting) section.
+Build the solution and look for suggestions, warnings, or errors in the output window—address anything that wasn't an issue before.
+If you encounter any issues, please let us know by [filing a GitHub issue](https://github.com/dotnet/aspire/issues/new/choose).